 Chicago is a city that has long been divided by race, economics and politics.
 Chicago Unheard aspires to cross those divides and create space for people to connect, converse, contend when necessary and, most of all, collaborate.
 At Chicago Unheard, our goal is to spark a robust and civil conversation about educational issues while telling stories that show how to reach a common goal: excellent and equitable schooling for every child in the Windy City.

 Maureen Kelleher is a senior writer and editor at Education Post, but before that she spent a decade as a reporter, blogger and policy analyst.
 Her work has been published across the education world, from Education Week to the Center for American Progress.
 Between 1998 and 2006 she was an associate editor at Catalyst Chicago, the go-to magazine covering Chicago’s public schools.
 There, her reporting won awards from the Annie E. Casey Foundation, the International Reading Association and the Society for Professional Journalists.

-A former high school English teacher, she is also the proud mom of an elementary student at Chicago’s Namaste Charter School.
+A former high school English teacher, she is also the proud mom of an elementary student in the Chicago Public Schools.
 Find her on Twitter at @KelleherMaureen.

 ShaRhonda Knott-Dawson is the mother of two free-spirited, strong-willed girls and has a husband who should be appointed a saint for co-existing in the madness that is their life.
 She writes on politics, education, current events and social justice.

 She is also a taco enthusiast, a proud member of the Bey-hive, and truly believes that she will be receiving her letter from Hogwarts any day now.
 Find her on Twitter at @S_KnottDawson.

 Tanesha Peeples is the Deputy Director of Outreach for Education Post.
 She was born and raised on the South Side of Chicago, is a Chicago Public Schools alumna and proud Englewoodian.

 She blogs elsewhere about Hope and Outrage.